 The icky threes is a term that comes up over and over again at the support forum here at About.com Smoking Cessation.
 It refers to particular phases of a person's quit program that can be bumpy and uncomfortable.

-For more help, sign up for a free quit smoking e-course.
+For more help, sign up for About.com Smoking Cessation's free quit smoking e-course.